jaketangosierra/uber_data_spatial_durbin_model/README.md

 npm install
 ```

-and to run the data collection, use the comand:
+and to run the data collection, use the command:
 ```
 node ping_uber.js
 ```